alexromea5/DentalAppointmentManager/README.md

 ## Description
 This is a Java application for managing appointments in a dental clinic.
 It allows patients to book appointments while ensuring that no two appointments overlap.
 The project includes a SQL-based repository for persistent data storage and a JavaFX graphical user interface for easy interaction.
 Additionally, a NoSQL repository implementation is included as an alternative storage option.
-This project is part of an academic assignment and follows specific requirements defined for the coursework.

 ## Features